-Luna bars are made by the same manufacturer of Clif Bars (many of which are also vegan).
+Luna bars are made by the same manufacturer of Clif Bars (and many Clif Bars are also vegan).

 While no Luna bar is certified vegan, certain flavors may be vegan (I’ll explain why shortly).